History Comprehensive Major: Public History Emphasis (with a 3+2 Master in Environmental Management)

 The Public History emphasis with a 3+2 MEM allows students to complete the B.A. in History with Public History emphasis and the Master in Environmental Management at Western in five years.
-The Public History Comprehensive major requires a minimum of 65 credits, including the required 33 credit History Core, 23 credits of required supporting courses and 6 credits of designated elective courses.
+Students who declare this emphasis must maintain degree progress as suggested in the degree plan and receive approval from the MEM Program Director to apply for provisional admission to the graduate program between August 1st and February 1st.

-In addition to meeting the requirements above, and after Junior Year and completion of Public History emphasis requirements (95 credits in this plan), students will be designated as “MEM candidates with provisional acceptance.”
-Upon completion of the final 29 credits of the Western B.A. after Year Four of this plan, students will be designated as “MEM degree seeking students.”
-Students who have completed all other requirements of the 3+2 program and all Western undergraduate requirements, yet choose to leave the MEM program before Year 5, will still be able to complete the HIST undergraduate emphasis in Public History and the 120 credits necessary for a Western undergraduate degree within 4 years.
+At this point, if any aspect of a student’s performance is found to be insufficient, the MEM Director may reject a 3+2 student from the MEM program, in which case the student will need to find a new emphasis or minor in order to complete the HIST undergraduate degree.
+Upon meeting the requirements above, and after Junior Year (reaching 96 credits in this plan—see “MAJOR MAP” at western.edu/3_2) holding to the same GPA and general performance standards outlined above, the School of Graduate Studies will designate students as “MEM candidates with provisional acceptance.”
+Upon completion of the final 24 credits (18 graduate credits + 6 undergraduate credits) of the Western B.A. in Year Four of this plan, the School of Graduate Studies will designate students as “MEM degree seeking students.”
+Students who have completed all other requirements of the 3+2 program and all Western undergraduate requirements yet choose to leave the MEM program before Year 5, will still have completed the HIST undergraduate emphasis in Environmental Management (with a 3+2 MEM) and have earned the 120 credits necessary for a Western undergraduate degree.

 HIST 200Historical Inquiry3